aptise/peter_sslers/README.md

 By default, the "SSL Minnow" is a SQLite database `ssl_minnow.sqlite`.
 It is the backing datastore for SSL Certificates and the operations log.
 Your data is ONLY saved to the SSL Minnow - not to the filesystem like other LE clients - so you should be careful with it.
 If the Minnow would be lost, it can not be recovered.
 Be a good skipper, or your three hour tour could end up taking many years and might involve the Harlem Globetrotters, who are great to watch but do you want to be stuck on a remote desert island with them?!?!
 No.

-## The `OpenResty` package
+## "SSLX" - The `OpenResty` package

+OpenResty is a fork of the nginx webserver which offers a lot of programmatic hooks (similar to Apache's mod_perl).
+One of the many hooks allows for programmatic determination and loading of SSL Certificates based on the hostname.

+A tiered waterfall approach is used to aggressively cache certificates:

+* initial attempt: `nginx` worker memory
+* failover 1:  `nginx` shared memory
+* failover 2: centralized `redis` server
+* failover 3: querying the `Peter SSLers` `Pyramid` application

+The `Pyramid` application can be used to prime and clear each cache level.

+SSLX, I'm your only friend.
+SSLX, Your love will sing for you.

 Available via the opm package manager:

 	opm get peter_sslers-lua-resty

-The source and docs are available on github https://github.com/aptise/peter_sslers-lua-resty
+The source and docs are available on a separate github repository https://github.com/aptise/peter_sslers-lua-resty

 ## "Tools"